hansioan/slidebasedocs/user/pages/06.protein_atlas/chapter.md

 # Protein Atlas

-This is the section on the Protein Atlas.
+#### This section describes the [SlideBase tool for the protein atlas](http://slidebase.binf.ku.dk/biogps_atlas) dataset from The Human Protein Atlas project.